Mate Sound the Pump...

 For an overview of pink lustre plaques with religious subjects, click on the Pink religious heading above.

 The first five plaques above are from the Garrison Pottery (Dixon).
 Rectangular versions can be found with both the 'Dixon, Phillips & Co' (surrounding anchor) and the 'Dixon Co' impressed mark.
-The Dixon, Phillips & Co anchor mark was likely used from c1834–c1850, and the Dixon Co impressed mark from c1851–1865.
+The Dixon, Phillips & Co anchor mark was likely used from 1839–c1850, and the Dixon Co impressed mark from c1851–1865.
 The mark shown is on the plaque to its left.
-The last plaque above, with brown borders, is attributed to Scott of Southwick.
-Scott evidently purchased the transfer plate when the Garrison Pottery closed in 1865.
+The last three plaques above, with brown borders, are attributed to Moore's War pottery.
+Moore's apparently purchased the transfer plate when the Garrison Pottery closed in 1865.

 For man dieth,